 2. Change the authentication method for the database connection.
 Possible methods are Microsoft Windows authentication and Microsoft SQL server authentication.

-– Pull a backup or take a snapshot of the VM.
+Prerequisite: Pull a backup or take a snapshot of the VM, and Microsoft SQL Server 2016 (Used at the time of writing this article)

-1. Ensure automatic backup jobs and copy jobs are disabled (not mandatory but recommended)
+1. Ensure automatic backup jobs and copy jobs are disabled.
+This is not mandatory but recommended.

-2. Ensure the Veeam Backup Service is disabled.
+2. Ensure the Veeam Backup Service and the Veeam Broker Service are disabled.

-4. Open the Configuration Backup Settings and perform a manual backup of the Database and ensure it is placed in a safe place.
+4. Open the Configuration Backup Settings to perform the manual backup of the Database.

-- A service account is also created in AD to support windows Authentication when changing the connection to this new Db and also granting logon access to the Veeam services
+- A service account is created in AD to support Windows Authentication when changing the connection to this new DB.
+And also granting logon access to the Veeam services

-5. Change the database configuration settings: To associate Veeam with the restored database, please use the DBConfig Utility “Veeam Backup and Replication Configuration Database Settings) to change to the new DB.
-Please refer to this user guide page on using the DBConfig Utility:
+5: Change the database configuration settings: To associate Veeam with the restored database, please use the DBConfig Utility “Veeam Backup and Replication Configuration Database Settings) to change to the new DB.

-This can be reached from the A. Start menu B. Veeam C. Configuration Database Settings.
-D. From Cortana
+This can be reached from the Start menu, Veeam, and Configuration Database Settings etc...

 Note: This step depends on the operating system used.
-Follow your OS steps and locate “configuration Database Settings” OR
+Follow your OS steps and locate “Configuration Database Settings”